Image

 Coming soon: Carbon-free roadside assistance?

-Each month, ClimateCast features a Story Spotlight, focusing on climate issues and clean energy solutions that are compelling, relatable, and prioritize human experiences and connections.
+Each month, ClimateCast features a Story Spotlight, covering climate issues and clean energy solutions that prioritize human experiences and connections in communities across the Pacific Northwest.

 Every driver and passenger dreads it.
 You climb into the car…and it won’t start.
 Or you’re in a vehicle cruising down the highway and a red warning light appears on the dashboard.
 Or perhaps the vehicle fails more dramatically.
 You’re possibly stuck.
 Now what?